fujiapple852/trippy/docs/src/content/docs/start/installation.md

   order: 2
 ---

-Trippy can be installed on a variety of platforms using a variety of package managers.
 The following sections provide instructions for installing Trippy on your platform.

+Trippy runs on Linux, BSD, macOS, and Windows.
+It can be installed from most common package managers, precompiled binaries, or source.

 ## Distributions